yongyanghz/Shortest-Path-Visiting-Specified-Nodes/README.md

 # Shortest-Path-Visiting-Specified-Nodes

-We anticipated an programming competition of HUAWEI company. http://codecraft.huawei.com/
+We anticipated a programming competition of HUAWEI company. http://codecraft.huawei.com/

 Implement the algorithm seaching for shortest path visiting specified nodes